OvercastNetwork/OCN/README.md

 We are quite open to the idea of evolving this into something more generally useful.
 If you would like to contribute to this effort, talk to us in [Discord](https://discord.gg/6zGDEen).

+**NOTE**: This repository is no longer maintained, but you can still contribute to [forks](https://github.com/OvercastNetwork/OCN/network).

 # License